123sites/Mood-Booster/README.md

 ## Technology

 We used [API Link](https://rapidapi.com/humorapi/api/humor-jokes-and-memes) to get the jokes and [API Link](https://programming-memes-images.p.rapidapi.com/v1/memes) to get the memes.
 We used local storage to store the information in-regards to what the client liked or disliked.
 If they liked it, they can click "Favorites" to see all of them aganin.
-This makes this App an MVP, because can provide information in-regards to what clients like.
+This makes this app an MVP, because can provide information in-regards to what clients like.